About VCB³

 Dr. Carlos Ulloa (Co-Director)

-Professor Ulloa has spent his career working in K-12 schools as a teacher, director of curriculum and instruction, instructional coach, principal and school board member.
-Carlos Ulloa was also a bilingual author and editor for Houghton Mifflin, Scott Foresman and most recently a consulting author for McGraw Hill Education's Social Studies, IMPACT program.
-Dr. Ulloa currently teaches in SDSU’s College of Education’s Dual Language and English Language Learner Department.
+Carlos Ulloa has been a contributing bilingual author and editor for Houghton Mifflin, Scott Foresman, and McGraw Hill.
+Carlos is currently a consultant for Benchmark Education's Literacy and Language Program.
+Dr. Ulloa teaches in SDSU’s College of Education’s Dual Language and English Language Learner Department.

 Ulloa’s research passion includes how Latinx culture, portrayal in film, television, and literature intersect to influence identity, resilience, and unconscious bias.